 About Friends of Timberline

-Together these three entities pursue a shared mission to maintain the viability of the Timberline Lodge Complex, to preserve its historic structures, to meet our obligations to guests and the American people, and to reaffirm our respective responsibilities as stewards and organizational partners.
+Together, our three organizations aim to maintain the Timberline Lodge Complex, honor their obligations to guests and the American public, and ensure their responsibilities as stewards and partners.

-Simply put here are the basics we pursue year in year out:
+Simply put, here are the basics we work toward each, year in and year out:

 ■ Physical preservation and restoration project work